SailyTeam/Saily/README.md

 There is bug all around the world.
 Feel free to open an issue.
 Be sure to check around if there is any duplicated otherwise we would close yours.

 - Your next bug is not a bug, it is a feature. cc/ Apple

+Saily will handle your system with great power and responsibility.

 ----